sdbeng/sdbeng/README.md

 ** Good morning!
 How is your day going?
 I hope you have the best time today.
 May God keep you and your family safe and healthy.

 Happy Holidays to you and your family!
+Happy 2025!🎉

 - Worked on a few Open Source projects to contribute to the community for Hacktober fest 2024 event.
 [![An image of @sdb23's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/sdb23)](https://holopin.io/@sdb23)

 Would you like to discuss your next web or mobile application project?
 I'll be happy to hear about it.
-Let's schedule a call or meet with me: [https://cal.com/sergdb24]
+Let's schedule a call and meet with me: [https://cal.com/sergdb24]

 📐 Work:
+- Implementing a serverless full stack app with lambda, and other aws services
 - Xcode v16 app with SwiftUI framework, updates wip
 - Scheduler App - Interactive event calendar selection to allow users book their date and times either for work or volunteer hours.
 - Jobs Community Project Full STack Web Application - React Server Components, Server Actions, PostgreSQL, neonDB, Prisma ORM